Freshfields Applications: Top Tips

 - Show character – it is not a problem to discuss non-commercial interests and achievements in your application.
 Whilst making it applicable to commercial law, do not be afraid to show your alternative curiosities – it adds character!

 - Be genuine and honest – I strongly advise that you portray a realistic view of yourself as an individual.
-Interviewers will often refer to your application during the interview so make sure you feel comfortable answering questions on everything you have written.
+Interviewers will often refer to your application during the training contract interview so make sure you feel comfortable answering questions on everything you have written.